theta360developers/webapi/docs/_posts/2021-01-26-api-version-sc-s-m15.md

 ![api versions](/webapi/images/2021_01/api_versions.png)

+The V, SC2, SC2 for Business, and Z1 use the v2.1 API specification exclusively.

+The S used both 1.0 and 2.0 as a "hybrid" configuration.

+The SC can use either 2.0 and 2.1, the version has to be specified in the code.

-Most cameras, including the S, SC, V, SC2, SC2, and Z1 use the v2.1 API specification.
-This API is easier to use as it does not require specifying a session ID.
+v2.1 is easier to
+use as it does not require specifying a session ID.
 Images on the camera can be downloaded with a simple GET call to the URI of the image.
 You can get the URI of the images from listImages.